What is the Rolex Grand Slam of Eventing?

 Have any other riders come close to winning it?

 Yes.
-Four other riders have won two legs of the Rolex Grand Slam, but fallen at the final hurdle.
+Four other riders have won two legs of the Rolex Grand Slam, but fallen at the final hurdle – and one of them has been in that position twice.

 In 2006 Australia’s Andrew Hoy took Kentucky on Master Monarch and Badminton on Moonfleet.
 He led until the showjumping at Burghley, but 12 faults in the final phase meant he and Moonfleet ended up second behind Lucinda Fredericks on Headley Britainnia.